Introduction to Gold Prospecting in Arizona

 3. Bradshaw Mountains, Prescott

-The Bradshaw Mountains are home to over 40 old mining districts, making this area a gold prospector’s dream!
-The mountains have produced more gold than any other range in Arizona.
-While much of the land is claimed, there are still public areas where you can try your luck.
+The Bradshaw Mountains are home to over 40 old mining districts, making this area a gold prospector’s dream.
+The range has produced more gold than any other set of mountains in Arizona.
+While much of the land is claimed, there are still public areas and club claims where you can try your luck with pans, sluices, and detectors.

 - Accessibility: Varies from easy to difficult depending on specific location